-The Arecibo Observatory in Puerto Rico invites applications for the NSF-funded Research Experience for Undergraduates program.
+The Arecibo Observatory in Puerto Rico invites applications for its NSF-funded Research Experience for Undergraduates summer program.

 Students selected for the program will work with staff scientists on projects related to ongoing research or instrumentation development.
 Students will be exposed to the interdisciplinary character of this unique research facility through lectures by the staff and visiting scientists, seminar series, tours of the observatory facilities and frequent informal discussions with staff and scientists.
 Students are also expected to have the opportunity to conduct hands-on observing with the 305-m telescope.

 A bonus of our program is the opportunity to explore the beautiful island of Puerto Rico and its culture.
-Normally, a few non-REU students from universities in Puerto Rico also spend their summer at the Observatory.
+Normally, a few students from universities in Puerto Rico, supported by our scientists or other programs, also have summer research internships at the Observatory

-Participating REU students will reside in Visiting Scientist Quarters at the observatory, where meals are available in a cafeteria.
-Room and board will be covered, and in addition a $500-per-week stipend will be provided.
+Participating REU students will receive a $450-per-week stipend and reside in Visiting Scientist Quarters at the observatory, where meals are available in a cafeteria.
+Room and board will be covered.

-Undergraduates who are U.S. citizens or permanent residents and who will be enrolled in a bachelor's degree program (part- or full-time; in the US or abroad) during Fall 2014 are eligible for NSF funded REU program.
+Undergraduates who are U.S. citizens or permanent residents and who will be enrolled in a bachelor's degree program (part- or full-time; in the US or abroad) during Fall 2017 are eligible for our program.
 Regardless of citizenship, if you have funding from other sources (e.g. your own college), you can apply using the same form and describe your funding in the comment box provided.

-You will need to select three choices for the research areas of observatory science from Radio Astronomy, Solar System Radar, Atmospheric Science, Electrical Engineering and Computer Science to which you wish to apply.
+You will need to select three choices for the research areas of observatory science from Radio Astronomy, Solar System Radar, Atmospheric Science and Electrical Engineering to which you wish to apply.
 More information on this research areas page.

 Applications for the REU program should be made via the online form.
-You will need to provide the names and email addresses of three referees who have agreed to write letters of recommendation.
-We encourage you to fill out this online application form as early as possible so that your referees have sufficient time to upload their letters of recommendation.
+You will need to provide the names and email addresses of three references who have agreed to write letters of recommendation.
+We encourage you to fill out this online application form as early as possible so that your references have sufficient time to upload their letters of recommendation.

 Once you have submitted the online form, you will be sent a link to verify your email address.
-Your referees will not be contacted until you have verified your email by clicking this link.
+Your references will not be contacted until you have verified your email by clicking the provided link.

 After email verification, we will send you a link to upload your supporting documents.
 Requirements for the supporting documents are given below and in the FAQ page.
 Your application is not complete until we receive all the supporting documents.

-We expect to announce a decision on March 1, 2014 (and about mid-March for students on the waiting list).
+We expect to announce a decision on March 1, 2017 (and about mid-March for students on the waiting list).
 The REU summer program is scheduled to run from late May until mid-August.
-The exact date might differ slightly depending on your and your project mentor travel plans.
+The exact date might differ slightly depending on you and your project mentor's calendars.

 We generally look for students who are majoring in astronomy or physics, computer science and electrical engineering.
 Grades are important but so are the student’s enthusiasm, initiative, and future goals.
 We give emphasis to students with good math and computing backgrounds.
 See the FAQ page for details regarding the supporting documents.